 Hackney Horse History

 The King of England wanted a powerful and good-looking horse to be developed.
 So they could use the horses for general purposes.
-Thus, the Hackney Horse was bred in the 14th century.
+Thus, Hackney was bred in the 14th century.
 The roads were not to the best quality at that time.
 Quality riding equines were needed to be ridden under a saddle.

 The Norfolk Trotter and Arabian were two stallions that influenced the modern Hackney Horse.
 As a result, Norfolk Roadster was born in 1729.
 It was described as a horse of heavy-built with great speed and stamina.
 Norfolk Roadster was primarily used in farm work.
+Norfolks were selectively bred to preserve their speed and elegant style.

 Another notable stallion was Original Shales.
 It was born in East Anglia in 1755.
 The pedigree was impressive.
 Original Shales was by the stallion named Blaze.
 Blaze was the son of Flying Childers, a Thoroughbred racehorse.
 The last one was a grandson of Darley Arabian.
 He was included in the foundation stock of Thoroughbreds.
 Original Shales had two sons – Scot Shales and Driver.
 Both of the equines influenced the Norfolk Trotter greatly.

 Messenger, a famous Thoroughbred stallion, was a foundation sire of the modern Standardbred Horse breed.
 Hambletonian 10, an American trotter, shares a common pedigree with Messenger at least three times.
 Hambletonian 10 was a foundation sire of the American Standardbred.
+The Thoroughbred blood influenced Norfolk Trotters.
+The historic Hackney breed descended from the Yorkshire Roadster as well.

-A Norfolk Trotter stallion named Bellfounder was brought to America in 1820.
+A Norfolk Trotter stallion Bellfounder was brought to America in 1820.
 That was a noble equine that was able to trot 17 miles for one hour.
-Bellfounder was a descendant from Hambletonian 10.
+Bellfounder was a descendant of Hambletonian 10.
 Such horses were used in competitions under a saddle.
 Soon after, harness racing occurred.
 Hackney horses were perfect for both riding and driving.

 The Norfolk Horse and Yorkshire Trotter were bred to capture their distinguishing features.
-As a result, the modern Hackney Horse breed occurred.
+As a result, the modern Hackney breed occurred.
 Hackney Horses are commonly used in a show ring.
 The breed is popular in harness, dressage, and show jumping.
 Owners use the Hackney Horse in farm and trail riding as well.

 Hackney Horse Temperament